limi-projects/Tech_No_Babble/docs/chemistry/README.md

 # Chemistry
 Often regarded as "the central science", the study of chemistry overlaps with a number of disciplines including, but not limited to biology, physics, mathematics and electrical engineering.

-It primarily focuses on the study of matter; how and why substances interact with their environment.
+It focuses on the study of matter; how and why substances interact with their environment.
 The rules that govern chemical processes often change substantially depending on the state (solid, liquid, gas) of the matter in question.
 As such, concepts are subdivided according to these states.

 # The Atom
 The atom is a foundational concept for chemistry.